Piotr Polczak

 Piotr Pawel Polczak (born 25 August 1986) is a Polish former professional footballer who played as a central defender.
-He served as the sporting director of Zagłębie Sosnowiec from December 2022 to November 2023.
+He currently serves as the sporting director of Zagłębie Sosnowiec, a position he previously held from December 2022 to November 2023.

 Club career

-In February 2011, he joined Russian club Terek Grozny on a three-and-a-half-year contract.
+In February 2011, Polczak joined Russian club Terek Grozny on a three-and-a-half-year contract.

-On 3 July 2017 he signed a contract with Romanian side Astra Giurgiu.
+On 3 July 2017, he signed a contract with Romanian side Astra Giurgiu.

 International career

-He made his first appearance for the Poland national team in a friendly against Ukraine on 20 August 2008.
+Polczak made his first appearance for the Poland national team in a friendly against Ukraine on 20 August 2008.